How do consultants help?

 What opportunities are available?

-How do I apply for Global Outreach?
+How do I apply for ASCP's Center for Global Health?

 - Foreign language ability: We are looking for individuals fluent in Russian, French, Haitian Kreyol, Portuguese, Vietnamese, or Khmer who are able to conduct laboratory-related trainings in these languages,